 The Center provides technical assistance and coaching to public school districts that are committed to restructuring operations to focus on improving teaching and learning to increase student achievement.
-This work was described in a recent article in the Journal of Staff Development (JSD), published by the National Staff Development Council.
+This work was described in an article in the Journal of Staff Development (JSD), published by the National Staff Development Council.

 The Center believes district leaders are key to leading systemic change and redesigning their districts to foster adult and student learning.

 The Center’s staff acts as advisers, thought partners, coaches and critical friends to superintendents, assistant superintendents, senior district leadership, principals and other staff members.

 The Center helps district leaders:

 - ensure accountability

 - sustain improvements